Moffein/RiskyMod/Wiki/Enemies/Spawnpools.md

 	- Added Lunar Golems
 		- HP/Director Cost is scaled to be the same as Elder Lemurians
 	- Magma Worms now spawn even when SotV is enabled.

+- Helminth Hatchery
+	- Removed Gups.
+	- Added Lunar Golems
+		- HP/Director Cost is scaled to be the same as Elder Lemurians